-There are two types of time: clock time and real time.
+There are two types of time: clock time and real-time.
 The former never changes – there are always 24 hours in a day.
 The latter is relative – how much time you feel you have in a day.
 This is influenced by how busy you are and how much you enjoy what you’re doing.
-A busy event planner will know exactly how time seems to speed up the closer one gets to the event date.
-Managing your time requires you to manage real time (clock time can’t be managed).
+Busy event planners will know exactly how time seems to speed up the closer one gets to the event date.
+Managing your time requires you to manage real-time (clock time can’t be managed).
 Here are our most effective time management tips:

 Conduct a time management audit

 Before you can start expertly managing your time, you need to know exactly what it is you spend your time doing over the course of a week.
 Needless to say, there is no such thing as a “typical” event planner’s week, but while every event involves different tasks, there will be some common tasks that you can identify.
 Write down what you do and how long it takes you.
 If calling prospective venues takes roughly two hours, the next time you plan an event you can allocate a couple of hours to that particular task.
 Remember: always allow for extra time.

 Always schedule less things in a day than you think you’ll be able to fit in

 Unforeseeable scenarios emerging throughout your day are inevitable.
 Giving yourself some leeway and gaps in your schedule gives you time to tackle those unexpected tasks and account for jobs that take longer than expected.

 As satisfying as list making is, to-do lists have no logical end – there’s always something you can add to them.
 Figure out which activities produce results and plan time for these over the small things.
 Be brutally honest about what you actually need to do, not what you think you need to do.

 Allocate a set duration for each task